open-mmlab/mmengine/docs/en/tutorials/runner.md

 <details>
 <summary>Relax, time for some philosophy</summary>

 Congratulations for reading through the runner tutorial, a long, long but kind of interesting (hope so) tutorial!
-Please believe it that all of these are intended to **make things easier for you** - whether it's this tutorial, the runner, or MMEngine.
+Please believe that all of these - this tutorial, the runner, MMEngine - are intended to **make things easier for you**.

 The runner is the "manager" of all modules in MMEngine.
-In the runner, all the distinct modules - whether visible ones like model and dataset, or obscure ones like logging, distributed environment and random seed - are organized and scheduled.
+In the runner, all the distinct modules - whether visible ones like model and dataset, or obscure ones like logging, distributed environment and random seed - are getting organized and scheduled.
 The runner deals with the complex relationship between different modules and provide you with a clear, easy-to-understand and configurable interface.
 The benefits of this design are:

 1. You can modify or add your codes without spoiling your whole codebase.
 For example, you may start with single gpu training and you can always add a few lines of configuration codes to enable multi gpu or even multi node training.
 2. You can continuously benefit from new features without worrying about backward compatibility.
 Mixed precision training, visualization, state of the art distributed training methods, various device backeds...
 We will continue to absorb the best suggestions and cutting-edge technologies from the community while ensuring backward compatibility, and provide them to you in a clear interface.